neznajko/book/README.md

 ****P***roblem Namba 3*, is about a book that all *n* persons want to read, but everyone can give it only to one of his friends.
-The question is to find sequence of passes **such** that everyone recieves the book only once and the last reciever returns it to the book owner *(Bobby)*
+The question is to find a sequence of passes **such** that everyone recieves the book only once and the last reciever returns it to the book owner *(Bobby)*

 **T**he second part of the problem follows after finishing with the readings,